alexcsia/Chatting-App/README.md

   - Sign up, log in, log out
   - Secure authentication using JWT
+  - User data is validated and stored securely using MongoDB Atlas

 - **Real-Time Chat**:

-  - Send and receive messages in real-time.
+  - Send and receive messages in real-time via websockets
-  - Chat with other users who are online or offline.
+  - Chat with other users who are online or offline
   - Infinite scrolling chat

 - **Friend Management**:

-  - Add other users as friends.
+  - Add other users as friends
-  - View your list of friends and be able to message them or start new chats.
+  - View your list of friends and be able to message them or start new chats

 - **Profile Page**:

   - View your active chats and profile

 - **Performance**:

-  - Caching of chat messages
+  - Caching of chat messages to reduce database load
+  - Lazy loading avoids loading the entire message history at once

+- **Scalability**

+  - Users can talk to each other no matter if they are connected to different containers
+  - The backend can be deployed with multiple container instances (via Google Cloud Run) to handle increased load

 ---